SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 If the words are ranked according to their frequencies in a large collection, then the frequency will decline as the rank increases, so a small number of items appear very often, and a large number rarely occur. ([Reference](https://www.techtarget.com/whatis/definition/Zipfs-Law)).

-This idea pretty much matches what we want.
-We can use the Zipf distribution to check cache hits because it will cause some elements to appear frequently, while the other elements will appear rarely.
-In rust ecosystem, the crate [rand_distr](https://docs.rs/rand_distr/0.4.3/rand_distr/struct.Zipf.html) provides the Zipf distribution.
+This idea matches what we want.
+We can use the Zipf distribution to check cache hits because it will cause some elements to appear frequently while others will appear rarely.
+In the rust ecosystem, the crate [rand_distr](https://docs.rs/rand_distr/0.4.3/rand_distr/struct.Zipf.html) provides the Zipf distribution.

 We have the distribution sorted out.
 Now, we can write a benchmark that loads K elements of the distribution in a cache with weight W. All we need to do is identify K and W.

-The idea is to have a large enough distribution sample and **CacheD** uses a distribution size of *16 * 100_000*, that means the Zipf distribution will contain *16 * 100_000* elements with the biggest value as *16 * 100_000*.
+The idea is to have a large enough distribution sample, and **CacheD** uses a distribution size of *16 * 100_000*, which means the Zipf distribution will contain *16 * 100_000* elements with the biggest value as *16 * 100_000*.
 So, our K = *16 * 100_000*.

-Each key/value pair that is being loaded is of type `u64` and the weight of a single key/value pair is *40 bytes*.
+Each key/value pair that is being loaded is of type `u64`, and the weight of a single key/value pair is *40 bytes*.

 We want the cache weight to be less than the total weight of the incoming elements to simulate [rejections](#admission-and-eviction-policy).
 We keep the cache weight to be *1/16*th of the total weight of the incoming elements.
-That means, the cache weight (W) = *100_000 * 40 bytes*.
-That's it, we are now ready to run the [benchmark](https://github.com/SarthakMakhija/cached/blob/main/benches/benchmarks/cache_hits.rs).
+That means the cache weight (W) = *100_000 * 40 bytes*.
+That's it; we are now ready to run the [benchmark](https://github.com/SarthakMakhija/cached/blob/main/benches/benchmarks/cache_hits.rs).

 ```rust
 /// Defines the total number of key/value pairs that may be loaded in the cache